tjgran01/cfilemanual/marksmanual/scripts/python/README.md

 # Overview

-This README should be used as a reference for all of the scripts located within the `/cfilemanual/markmanual/scripts/python/` directory of this project.
-Currently, this section is a work in progress and will be updated as more general purpose scripts are created to help researchers in the MIND lab (as well as other labs utilizing a conditions file based approach for analyzing physiological data) get their data from the collection phase to the modeling phase (you know, the fun part).

 ### To Contribute to this arm of the project.

 Research is a collaborative endeavor with a high rate of churn - which can be a great thing -